SkillsUnion-SE-C3/agile-project-management-study/Study.md

 The software industry, advocates believed, was too focused on process and planning — to the detriment of the product and customer.
 Even in 70’s, there was already a general awareness of the need for iteration and lightweight processes.

 As an alternative, [Rapid Application Development process](https://en.wikipedia.org/wiki/Rapid_application_development) was developed which emphasises the use of software and user feedback over strict planning and requirements recording.
-These ideas of dividing work into smaller sections, working in quick iterations while prioritising fast feedback are drivers of modern software development processes and workflows.
+These ideas of dividing work into smaller sections, working in quick iterations while prioritising fast feedback were drivers of modern software development processes and workflows.

 <img src="assets/images/RADModel.jpeg" alt="RAD" height="250px" />